federgraph/trimm-420-data-format-delphi/README.md

 It should be convenient to specify the Trimm data for your boat, but you need to know how.

-When I say convenient, I mean two thing:
+When I say convenient, I mean two things:

 - don't have to repeat unchanged values
 - and (!) can specify relative values